OpenSteamClient/OpenSteamClient/README.md

 - [ ] MacOS
 - [ ] Reverse ZipVZ (ValveZip?) format

+# Support
+We support:
+- Arch Linux
+- Windows 10
+Anything else is not officially supported, and your issue may get closed.

 # Features
 NOTE: The features mentioned here are the criteria for replacing the old Qt/C++ based OSC.
 These may not be implemented yet!
 And these also aren't final